open-policy-agent/opa/docs/docs/policy-performance.md

 - Write your policies with indexed statements so that [rule-indexing](https://blog.openpolicyagent.org/optimizing-opa-rule-indexing-59f03f17caf3) is effective.
 - Use the profiler to help identify portions of the policy that would benefit the most from improved performance.
 - Use the benchmark tools to help get real world timing data and detect policy performance changes.
+- Monitor performance metrics to track optimization impact and identify bottlenecks.